 What’s on the FCE Speaking Test?

-To begin, the B2 First speaking test has 4 parts and takes about 14 minutes.
-You do the exam in a pair or group of 3.
+To begin, the FCE speaking test has 4 parts and takes about 14 minutes.
+You take the exam in a pair or group of 3.
 The times below are for a pair.
 Groups of three will have slightly different timing.

-Part 1 – 2 minutes total “interview” questions
+First Part – 2 minutes total “interview” questions

-Part 3 – 2 minutes “collaborative task” and 1-minute “decision”
+Third Part – 2 minutes “collaborative task” and 1-minute “decision”

-To find exact details and an official example of the speaking test, click here.
+To find exact details and an official example of the speaking test, visit the official Cambridge website.

 What am I marked on?